 What to Do in Cadaqués – Visit Dali’s House in Portlligat

 Since a visit to Cadaqués would be incomplete without a visit to Casa Dali, eccentric realist Salvador Dali’s seaside estate, we climbed the winding lane behind Enoteca MF for a visit right after lunch.
 Quirky, like its owner and resident of over 50 years, this visit ended up being a highlight of our day.

 When Dali and his wife Gala built the house on a site formerly occupied by seven fishing huts, they designed the grand beachfront property in their own unique style, or should we say styles.
 The interior is fascinating for its funky decor featuring the artist’s work and family photographs, but the home’s labyrinthine design is the real star.
 We loved the art installations (especially the eggs) and the pool area with its lip-shaped bench, pop art (think Andy Warhol) and stellar view of the sea so much that we lingered to gaze at the bay until dusk.

 Dali’s House in Portlligat is located at Platja Portlligat, s/n, 17488 Cadaqués, Girona, Spain.

+There are many wonderful hotels in Costa Brava, and Cadaqués is no exception.
 Although we did not sleep in Cadaqués, we highly recommend an overnight stay in this seaside town.
 As we drove along the mountain curves in the dark, we wished we were instead enjoying a cocktail with a view of the sea.
-Check here to explore the best hotel rates in Cadaqués.
+Check here to explore the best rates for hotels in Cadaqués.

 We thank Patronat de Turisme Costa Brava Girona for supporting our visit to Costa Brava.
 We also thank Celler Martín Faixó, MF Enoteca and Casa-Museu Salvador Dalí for their generous hospitality.